Financial advisors – are you utilizing digital marketing to promote your services?

 The final step is to put the right systems and tools in place to implement your plan.

 You’ll be creating landing pages and sales pages.
-This also can be a difficult task without a skilled developer, or without the right tools.
+This also can be a difficult task without a skilled developer or the right tools.

 You’ll need to measure and track the results of your campaigns.
 Any marketing that doesn’t involve tracking isn’t marketing at all.
 It’s just wishful thinking.
-Although you can form theories about what will work (after all, no one knows your target customers like you do), you need data to make more informed decisions.
+Although you can form theories about what will work (after all, no one knows your target customers as you do), you need data to make more informed decisions.
 Data can help you optimize your process to be more effective.
-The only way to make something like a PPC campaign work, in fact, is to always tweak based on your findings.
+The only way to make something like a PPC campaign work is to always tweak based on your findings.

 Finally, without traffic, none of this will work.
 You need to drive traffic to your website and landing pages.
 Have a long-term vision for your content and social media marketing efforts because they can take time.
 It’s unlikely that you’ll see immediate results.
 You’ll also need a budget for PPC campaigns, directory listings, and your other advertising efforts.